Spicy peppadew mead

 Following the general guidelines of no more than two or three standard drinks makes a lot of sense; and an alcohol-free day at least once a week.

 So few people drink natural unpasteurised wines and beers that there is no research confirming whether it is detrimental or there is benefit.
-We take our guidelines from the Blue Zones where longevity is the keyword; their daily tipples together with an overwhelming good lifestyle appear to do no harm whatsoever.
+We take our guidelines from the Blue Zones where longevity is the keyword; their daily tipples together with an overwhelmingly good lifestyle appear to do no harm whatsoever.

 A "standard" drink is defined as follow.

-• 12 oz of beer, cooler, or cider (5% alcohol); 12 oz x 30 = 360 ml.
+• 12 oz of beer, cooler or cider (5% alcohol); 12 oz x 30 = 360 ml.

 • 5 oz of wine (12% alcohol); 150 ml.

-• 1.5 oz of spirits such as whiskey, vodka, or gin (40% alcohol); 45 ml.
+• 1.5 oz of spirits such as whiskey, vodka or gin (40% alcohol); 45 ml.

 Capsaicin